Course Descriptions

 - Courses designated UC are approved by the UC Office of the President as comparable to courses offered at UC.
 Courses with *UC notation indicate that some credit limitation applies.
 UC limits credit on courses that are similar in nature or taken after a higher-level course(s).
 To access information on SBVC courses that transfer to UC, go to www.assist.org.

-- Courses numbered from 900-999 are not applicable to associate degrees and generally do not transfer to four-year institutions.
+- Courses numbered from 900-999 are not applicable to associate degrees and do not transfer to four-year institutions.

 - Certain course entries include a symbol X and a number following the symbol, such as MUS 141X2.
 This symbol (X) indicates that this is a skill-based course and may be taken for credit more than once; the number following the symbol (X) indicates the number of times the course may be taken for credit.